SysManSquad/sysmansquadblogdev/content/posts/2020-11-23-find-microsoft-accounts/index.md

                         </p><figure class="wp-block-image size-large image-shadow">

                         ![This screenshot shows that a microsoft Account sign in prompt will return a warning if you give it an email address with no Microsoft Account associated ](image-2-edited.png)</figure> <p>
                           Even better!
-We can leverage this, along with <strong>[login hints](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-optional-claims#:~:text=app%2Buser%20token.-,login_hint,-Login%20hint)</strong>, to scale this up and make a scriptable solution to find any domain emails that have a Microsoft account conflicting with their Work account.
+We can leverage this, along with **[login hints](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-optional-claims#:~:text=app%2Buser%20token.-,login_hint,-Login%20hint)**, to scale this up and make a scriptable solution to find any domain emails that have a Microsoft account conflicting with their Work account.
                         </p>

                         <p>